 There is virtually no free parking in Singapore.
 The Electronic Parking system has been implemented at all commercial sites, residential areas and leisure and park facilities, making car ownership in this city even more costly.

 Singapore’s metro train system (MRT) is considered one of the most efficient public transport networks in the world.
 With more train lines being currently built, most of the large city parks will be accessible by train in the near future.

 To the city’s credit, it has been continuously expanding its excellent metro train network; two more major lines, totalling 80km, will be completed by 2024.
 At the same time, Singapore has been investing heavily into its ‘Smart Nation’ initiative, which includes, among other things, the implementation of driverless transportation systems.
 Thanks to its compact and integrated urban layout (and the determination of its political class) the city may soon become the first World City to incorporate overlapping transportation systems and innovative technology into its future city living environment.

 Much of this transportation technology, however, is still in formative stages.
 But once implemented, it is plausible that the city’s fully autonomous multi-modal transportation network could stifle the city’s car-fixated social hierarchy, resulting in more equal sporting opportunities.
-Thus transportation to sports and recreation facilities could become more efficient, narrowing the sporting lifestyle accessibility gulf that has emerged as a result of its costly private car ownership.
+Hence, transportation to sports and recreation facilities could become more efficient, narrowing the sporting lifestyle accessibility gulf that has emerged as a result of the city’s costly private car ownership.

 >> READ next chapter “Sporting affordability for all !?”